SANT BANI SCHOOL

 Thank you for your interest in Sant Bani School!
-We are excited to have you learn more about our School as you consider Sant Bani School as a next step in your child’s academic journey.
+We are excited to have you learn more about us as you consider Sant Bani School as a next step in your child’s educational journey.

-These are just some of the things that make Sant Bani School such a unique place.
-I hope you will consider scheduling a campus visit for your child to get a firsthand glimpse of what our School has to offer.
+I hope you will consider scheduling a campus visit for your family to get a firsthand glimpse of what Sant Bani School has to offer.
 Please do not hesitate to contact me with any questions about the admissions process.

 To learn more about Sant Bani School and begin the application process, please visit the FACTS Application Portal and create an applicant account.

 Schedule a Tour

 We strongly encourage prospective families to schedule a campus visit as a part of the application process.
 Tours are available Monday through Friday year-round.
 You may schedule a tour by contacting Director of Admission and Student Life Sara Nicolaisen at firstname.lastname@example.org.

 Complete Your Application

 Our application goes live on November 1 (but you may begin your process with a campus tour before then).
 To be considered in the first round of admissions decisions, applications must be completed by February 1.
 Families who miss the February 1 deadline may still complete the application process at any time.
 Please note that the Financial Aid deadline is February 15.
 A list of materials needed to complete your child’s application can be found in your FACTS applicant account.